thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 });
 ```
 ## REACT form and request posting
-Make sure to be in your vews folder.
+Make sure to be in your views folder.
 To post in roads we can use [axios](https://github.com/axios/axios)

 ```bash
 $ npm i axios